There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 No, in general you do not need to issue 1099 forms for payments you made to a corporation.
 For instance, if you pay a corporation that, say, provides Web design services or some other business service, you do not need to issue a 1099.

-However, there are a few exceptions.
+Note, there are a few limited exceptions to the corporation rule.
 For example, if the payment is to a corporation for legal services, you must report those on the 1099.
 The IRS’s 1099 instructions outline the exceptions.

 Let’s say that you pay a landscaper who is a sole proprietor to do grass cutting and mulching at your home, and it has nothing to do with your business.
 You don’t have to issue a 1099 to the landscaper, because it was a personal payment.